Style Guidance home / Borders and Populations

 Alternatives to detention (ATD) are policies and practices that ensure migrants’ compliance with immigration court proceedings without holding them in detention centers.
 When writing about these programs, it’s helpful to include some explanation of them.

+The term has at least two meanings.
+Among community activists, it usually refers to community-based programs that allow migrants to live in noncustodial settings that provide support for their immigration cases.
 However, many ATD officially recognized by the United States Immigration and Customs Enforcement (ICE) are subcontracted to subsidiaries of private prison companies and consist of restrictive technologies (such as ankle monitors) and frequent reporting requirements.
-The largest of these are the Intensive Supervision Appearance Program (ISAP) and the Electronic Monitoring Program (EMP).
+Major government programs include the Intensive Supervision Appearance Program (ISAP) and the Electronic Monitoring Program (EMP).

 Additional resources